This agency helped boost Harry’s and Sweetgreen. Now it’s ditching advertising to make brands of its own

 A handful of agencies have taken a swing at creating brands of their own in the last 15 years or so.
 Back in 2006, BBH launched a whole division called Zag, dedicated to creating and launching new products and brands.
 Since then we’ve seen agency products as diverse as Brooklyn Brothers’ Fat Pig chocolate and Anomaly’s cannabis startup, Dosist.

-But they didn’t shut down their ad business and go all in.
+But they didn’t shut down their ad or branding business and go all in.

 Pattern’s experiment is one that every agency with product ambitions of its own will be watching closely.